Romans 8

 (2 Corinthians 5:1–10)

-18For I reckon that the sufferings of the present time are not comparable to the coming glory to be revealed to us.
-19For the earnest expectation of the creation awaits the revelation of the sons of God.
+18For I reckon that the sufferings of the present time are not comparable to the glory about to be revealed in us.
+19For the eager expectation of the creation eagerly awaits the revelation of the sons of God.
 20For the creation was subjected to futility, not willingly, but because of the One having subjected it, in hope 21that the creation itself will also be set free from the bondage of decay, into the freedom of the glory of the children of God.

-22For we know that the whole creation groans together and travails together until now.
-23And not only so, but we ourselves, even having the firstfruit of the Spirit, also groan ourselves in ourselves, awaiting divine adoption as sons, the redemption of our body.
-24For in this hope we were saved; but hope being seen is no hope; for does anyone hope for what he sees?
-25But if we hope for what we do not see, we await in patience.
+22For we know that all the creation groans together and travails together until now.
+23And not only so, but we ourselves, even having the firstfruit of the Spirit, even we ourselves groan within ourselves, eagerly awaiting adoption as sons, the redemption of our body.
+24For in hope we were saved, but hope being seen is not hope.
+For does anyone hope for what he sees?
+25But if we hope for what we do not see, we eagerly await in perseverance.

-26Now likewise also, the Spirit joins to help us in weakness; for we do not know the things which we should pray for as it behooves, but the Spirit Himself makes intercession with inexpressible groanings.
-27And the One searching hearts knows what is the mindset of the Spirit, because He intercedes for the saints according to God.
+26Now likewise also, the Spirit joins to help in our weakness; for we do not know the things that we should pray for as it is necessary, but the Spirit Himself intercedes with inexpressible groanings.
+27And the One searching hearts knows what is the mind of the Spirit, because He intercedes for the saints according to God.

 (Ephesians 1:3–14)